 Of course, the person doesn't really want to know if Sophie is literally sour, but if she is still angry!

-Because you will, of course, become her bear trainer.
+Because you will, of course, become her bear trainer [slang, job trainer].

 Nor does der Bärenführer have anything to do with real bears, what it means is a job trainer for new employees.

-Frühlingszeit ist Fahrradzeit, also raus mit dem Drahtesel.
+Frühlingszeit ist Fahrradzeit, also raus mit dem Drahtesel [Umgangssprache].

-Springtime is bike time, so get out the wire donkey.
+Springtime is bike time, so get out the "wire donkey" [your trusty bike].

 Naturally there are no donkeys, mules, burros or other pack animals involved, der Drahtesel is a slang word for bicycle!